henster87/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-My Attempt at making a Tic Tac Toe in Python
+My Attempt at making a Tic Tac Toe game in Python